zhhuang7/zh/index.md

 I am a fourth year statistics Ph.D. student at The University of Hong Kong, where I am privileged to be advised by [Prof. Jianfeng Yao](https://jianfengyao.wordpress.com/) and [Dr. Chen Wang](https://saasweb.hku.hk/staff/stacw/web/).

 ## Research Interests
 My current research primarily focuses on econometrics and statistics theory.
-I work on developing inference methods and theory for high-dimensional econometrics models with tools from random matrix theory and semi/nonparametric statistics, particularly in instrumental variable and panel data contexts.
-I am also working on empirical analysis of social and genetic networks using techinuqes from econometrics and deep learning.
+I work on inference methods and theory for high-dimensional econometrics models with tools from random matrix theory and semi/nonparametric statistics, particularly in instrumental variable contexts.
+I am currently interested in developing and applying statistical, econometric and data science methods into novel application domains, such as policy analysis.

 **I am looking for a postdoctoral position starting from 2024 Fall.**